h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 By default, the following output displays:

--  Model parameters (hidden)
+-  **Model parameters** (hidden)
--  A bar chart representing the standardized coefficient magnitudes (blue for negative, orange for positive).
-Note that this only displays is standardization is enabled.
+-  A **bar chart representing the standardized coefficient magnitudes** (blue for negative, orange for positive).
+Note that this only displays if standardization is enabled.
--  A graph of the scoring history (objective vs. iteration)
+-  A **graph of the scoring history** (objective vs. iteration)
--  Output (model category, validation metrics, and standardized coefficients magnitude)
+-  **Output** (model category, validation metrics, and standardized coefficients magnitude)
--  GLM model summary (family, link, regularization, number of total predictors, number of active predictors, number of iterations, training frame)
+-  **GLM model summary** (family, link, regularization, number of total predictors, number of active predictors, number of iterations, training frame)
--  Scoring history in tabular form (timestamp, duration, iteration, log likelihood, objective)
+-  **Scoring history in tabular form** (timestamp, duration, iteration, log likelihood, objective)
--  Training metrics (model, model checksum, frame, frame checksum, description, model category, scoring time, predictions, MSE, r2, residual deviance, null deviance, AIC, null degrees of freedom, residual degrees of freedom)
+-  **Training metrics** (model, model checksum, frame, frame checksum, description, model category, scoring time, predictions, MSE, r2, residual deviance, null deviance, AIC, null degrees of freedom, residual degrees of freedom)
--  Coefficients
+-  **Coefficients**
--  Standardized coefficient magnitudes (if standardization is enabled)
+-  **Standardized coefficient magnitudes** (if standardization is enabled)

 Classification and regression
 -----------------------------